dknayakbu/ERA-V1-Assignments/S16/README.md

 ## Automatic Mixed Precision
 Automatic Mixed Precision (AMP) is a technique used in deep learning to speed up training and reduce memory usage by combining different numerical formats in one computational workload.
 AMP is supported by popular deep learning frameworks such as TensorFlow, PyTorch, and MXNet.
-In the context of Transformers, AMP is used to train models faster by training data in half-precision floating point (FP16) compared to single-precision floating point (FP32).
+In the context of Transformers, AMP is used to train models faster by training data in a half-precision floating point (FP16) compared to a single-precision floating point (FP32).
 AMP is similar to FP16 mixed precision, but it uses both single and half-precision representations.
 AMP automates mixed precision by using a combination of automatic casting and scaling of gradients

 ## Parameter Sharing